- 1/2 cup butter, softened

 - Red and green candied cherries

 - Preheat oven to 400°.
 In a large bowl, cream butter, shortening and sugar until light and fluffy.
-Beat in eggs, orange peel and extract.
+Beat in eggs, orange zest and extract.
 Gradually beat in flour.
 Divide dough in half; tint one portion green with food coloring.

 - For each wreath, shape two 6-inch ropes using 2 teaspoons plain dough for one and 2 teaspoons green dough for the other.
 Place the two ropes side by side; press together lightly, then twist several times.
 Shape into a circle, pinching ends to seal.
 Place 2 in. apart on ungreased baking sheets.
 Repeat with remaining dough.